-- 1. This policy is applicable to the entire ELIAS MOTSOALEDI LOCAL MUNICIPALITY employees and must be strictly adhered to.
-The policy provides a uniform procurement approach applicable to: - (a) General goods and services (provisioning); - (b) Consulting services (from built environment and other consultants) - (c) Construction in line with the Construction Industry Development Board prescripts and National Treasury; - (d) Property (leasing); - (e) Disposal of redundant assets as per asset management policy; - (f) Selection of contractors to provide assistance in the provision of municipal services other than in circumstances where Chapter 8 of the Municipal Systems Act applies; - (g) Selection of external mechanisms for the provision of municipal services as referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of the MSA. - 2.
-Within the context of the Supply Chain Management the policy covers the whole process from needs identification to contract closure. - 3.
-The application of the policy is further supported by specific legislation, including but not limited to the following: - (a) The procurement of information technology and related services.
-Such procurement must be performed according to the provision of State Information Technology Agency Act (Act 88 of 1998).
-As per Section 7(g) of the Act, the State Information Technology Agency is empowered to act as a procurement agency in respect of information technology requirements in accordance with state procurement policy regarding the provision of data processing services, training, application software development and maintenance services, technical, functional and business advice and support, and related management services. - (b) Public Private Partnership, which must be procured in accordance with Municipal Investment and PPP paragraphs Gazette number 27431, 1 April 2005 Paragraph issued in terms of MFMA. - (c) Procurement and disposal of firearms. - 4.
-This policy, except where provided otherwise, does not apply in respect of procurement of goods and services as contemplated in section 110(2) of the MFMA, where the EMLM procures from another organ of state including water and electricity from Department of Water Affairs or Eskom respectively, or other public entity, municipality or municipal entity.
+- This policy applies to the entire ELIAS MOTSOALEDI LOCAL MUNICIPALITY and must be strictly adhered to.
+The policy provides a uniform procurement approach applicable to: - (a) General goods and services (provisioning); - (b) Consulting services (from built environment and other consultants) - (c) Construction in line with the Construction Industry Development Board prescripts and National Treasury; - (d) Property (leasing); - (e) Disposal of redundant assets as per asset management policy; - (f) Selection of contractors to assist in the provision of municipal services other than in circumstances where Chapter 8 of the Municipal Systems Act applies; - (g) Selection of external mechanisms for the provision of municipal services as referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of the MSA. - 2.
+Within the context of Supply Chain Management, the policy covers the whole process from needs identification to contract closure.

+- 3. The application of the policy is further supported by specific legislation, including but not limited to the following: - (a) The procurement of information technology and related services.
+Such procurement must be performed according to the provisions of the State Information Technology Agency Act (Act 88 of 1998).
+As per Section 7(g) of the Act, the State Information Technology Agency is empowered to act as a procurement agency in respect of information technology requirements by state procurement policy regarding the provision of data processing services, training, application software development and maintenance services, technical, functional and business advice and support, and related management services. - (b) Public Private Partnership, which must be procured by Municipal Investment and PPP paragraphs Gazette number 27431, 1 April 2005, Paragraph issued in terms of MFMA. - (c) Procurement and disposal of firearms. - 4.
+This policy, except were provided otherwise, does not apply in respect of procurement of goods and services as contemplated in section 110(2) of the MFMA, where the EMLM procures from another organ of state including water and electricity from Department of Water Affairs or Eskom respectively, or other public entity, municipality or municipal entity.